visgl/react-google-maps/docs/api-reference/components/map-control.md

 since the children are rendered into a container that is managed by the Maps JavaScript API rather than directly into the React tree.

+#### `style`: CSSProperties

+Inline styles applied to the same container element.
+Useful when the control has to break out of the default layout, for example `{inset: '0px 0px auto 0px'}` to make it span the full width of the map.

+Note that the container is positioned by the Maps JavaScript API, which lays out all controls registered for the same `position`.
+Styles that change the size or placement of the container can therefore affect how neighbouring controls are arranged.

 [gmp-custom-ctrl]: https://developers.google.com/maps/documentation/javascript/controls#CustomControls
 [gmp-ctrl-pos]: https://developers.google.com/maps/documentation/javascript/controls#ControlPositioning